-Sonia Francis MBACP (Accred) BSc (Hons) Integrative Counsellor
+Sonia Francis BA (Hons) MBACP (Accred) Online/Phone/ Face2Face Counsellor

-I am an Accredited Member of BACP integrative counsellor - based in Battersea, Wandsworth and Carshalton.
-I take pride in performing a service with warmth, empathy and friendliness.
-I offer counselling to adults, couples, children and young people, working confidentially with you the client in a non-judgemental way that helps to bring out your unique self, in an environment that encourages and effectively paves the way for the development of trust and understanding, within the therapeutic relationship.
+I offer counselling - based in Battersea, Wandsworth and Carshalton taking pride in performing a service with warmth and empathy.
+I see clients from adults to couples and young people, working confidentially in a non-judgemental way that helps to bring out your unique self, in an environment that encourages and effectively paves the way for the development of trust and understanding, within the therapeutic relationship.

 The aim of therapy is: